Market overview: Harbingers of the Trump administration

 In percentage points

 This graphic shows the difference between the yields to maturity on government and corporate bonds in US dollars, euros and Swiss francs.
-These spreads widened considerably in the first half of 2022, only to narrow significantly again during the second half of the year and at the beginning of the following year.
-Credit spreads widened slightly again in March 2023, before settling back to a low level and recently even seeing a further fall.
+These spreads widened considerably in the first half of 2022, only to narrow significantly again during the second half of the year and at the start of following year.
+Credit spreads widened slightly again in March 2023, before levelling off at a low level, where they have remained to date.

 Source: Bloomberg Barclays